MalberryAgent/VerdictGPT/NOTES.md

 After 1 hour of studying: You know the history facts perfectly.
 After 16 hours of studying: You start memorizing your teacher’s exact catchphrases.
 A mathematical tracker would say you are wasting time and "overfitting" to the teacher's vocabulary.
 The Result: On exam day, because you spent so much time reading high-quality writing, your essays are beautifully written, persuasive, and perfectly formatted.
 The human examiner gives you an A+, ignoring the fact that you over-studied.

+Then A bit more details on  building the AI judge (reward modeling/RM).
+They build the RM before training in order to score its answers.
+The final thing is reading a prompt and response,  then output a single quality score.
+Humans grade the answers on quality, truth and bias, and balance the scoring system so a standard human written answer is 0.
+___________

+## August 29 ()

+Starting to build up solid VerdictGPT in isolated folder Added seperate instance in terminal (.venv) so its isolated, downaloaded packages, transformers, torch, datasets.
+Hit 2 big problems related to the gpu nd network volume, so it wasnt loading the dataset.
+I only had 50gb provisioned of storage, so i updated it to 100 after a bit of detecting the problem.
+I found in the end that the smaller NV matched the ID of the migrated pod, so added volume.
+After that, ran the command and dataset finally loaded:
+- 116,722 train examples, 6,447 validation, 6,553 test
+- Structure: each example has `post` (long Reddit post, the input) and `summary` (short human-written summary, the target) -- this is the prompt/target pair shape Phase 3 training will use